Pranshu1902/Breakout-Sixth-sense-version/README.md

 ## Note- I have added a 2 second delay in the beginning so that you can adjust the window size as per you.
 Don't think that your PC is hanging with my game.

+# NOTE- Currently I have set the speed of ball to 5 so that you are able to get used to this game.
+Once you feel like you have mastered it, increase the speed to 10

 # I challenge you to win the game
 # Enjoy